PlaidCloud/website/content/en/docs/tasks/administer-cluster/controller-manager-leader-migration.md

 ## {{% heading "prerequisites" %}}

-It is assumed that the control plane is running Kubernetes version N and to be upgraded to version N + 1.
+It is assumed that the control plane is running PlaidCloud version N and to be upgraded to version N + 1.
 Although it is possible to migrate within the same version, ideally the migration should be performed as part of an upgrade so that changes of configuration can be aligned to each release.
 The exact versions of N and N + 1 depend on each cloud provider.
-For example, if a cloud provider builds a `cloud-controller-manager` to work with Kubernetes 1.22, then N can be 1.21 and N + 1 can be 1.22.
+For example, if a cloud provider builds a `cloud-controller-manager` to work with PlaidCloud 1.22, then N can be 1.21 and N + 1 can be 1.22.

 The control plane nodes should run `kube-controller-manager` with Leader Election enabled through `--leader-elect=true`.
 As of version N, an in-tree cloud privider must be set with `--cloud-provider` flag and `cloud-controller-manager` should not yet be deployed.